 Created in 1992 with the help of John “Jack” Bogle, Vanguards founder, the Vanguard Total Stock Market Index Fund was designed to provide low cost, broad diversification, and the possibility for tax efficiency.
 It seeks to track the performance of the CRSP US Total Market Index.
-But of the three most popular index funds, VTSAX vs VTSMX vs VTI, which is the best strategy for you?
+This article dives into the three most popular – VTSAX vs VTSMX vs VTI and why we chose them for our portfolios.

 Updated 5/23/2020: VTSMX is closed to new investors, VTSAX minimum investment was been lowered to $3000 in 2018.
 VTI expense ratio changed between 2018 and 2019.

 Disclaimer: The information contained in this article is the opinion of the individual author based on personal observations and years of experience.
 The author has used its best efforts in preparing this content, and the information provided herein is provided “as is.”
 I am not a financial planner or financial advisor as a professional.
 These are things I have researched but your situation may be different so enlist the help of a credentialed advisor if you want investing advice.

 VTSAX vs VTSMX vs VTI – What do these cost?